 Apply to an Internship or Project to Build Work Experience

 Internships and cooperative education experiences are great ways to gain exposure to practical work opportunities.
 This is a way for job seekers to have a taste of what the real world is like in the field of their choice and to determine what they enjoyed and what they didn’t.
 Employers look for candidates with real world experience who have more knowledge and applicable skills to bring to the table.

 With GradLeaders, it's easy for career center staff or job seekers to quickly create tasks then add due dates and reminders.
-Career center can simply copy & paste the tasks above into a new CareerTracker Task Template then publish it to any or all students or alumni using the platform.
-And students can quickly add their own tasks right within their candidate portal.
+Career center can simply copy & paste the tasks above into a new CareerTracker Task Template then publish it to any or all students or alumni using their platform.
+And students can quickly add their own tasks right within their job-seeker portal.